apietrelli/myVCF/docs/install.rst

 - **GitHub**

-If you have GitHub installed in your computer, you can clone the project directly on your working directory
+If you have GitHub installed on your computer, you can clone the project directly on your working directory

 1. Open the terminal and type:

 .. note::
-  For MAC users, you can fin the terminal app by searching through Spotlight and type :code:`terminal` and click on the application
+  For MAC users, you can find the terminal app by searching through Spotlight and type :code:`terminal` and click on the application

 .. code-block:: shell